 This collection of essays on the intersection of modernist film and literature is available in libraries worldwide.

 Through several sources including statistics, literary biography, newspapers, memoirs, diaries, letters, and interviews this book examines a historical time and an emerging national consciousness that defined the American identity before and after the Civil War.
 American voices present their views, tastes, emotional reactions and identifications, and deep attachment for Dickens’s characters, stories, themes, and sensibilities as well as for the author himself.
 Charles Dickens's American Audience has been recognized as a significant contribution to scholarship.
 The book is now available in more than 200 U.S. and Canada university and college library collections.

 This book investigates how music played a role in the work of many modernist writers from James Joyce and T.S.
-Eliot to Virginia Woolf and James Weldon Johnson.
+Eliot, to Virginia Woolf and James Weldon Johnson.
 Composers works are also examined.